ekeilty17/ekeilty17.github.io/_posts/2024-01-05-guass-proof-of-the-constructibilty-of-the-heptadecagon.md

 ---
 layout:     post
-title:      "How Gauss Constructed the 17-Gon"
+title:      "Gauss's Proof of the Constructibility of the Heptadecagon"
 date:       2024-01-05
 categories: blog
 permalink:  ":categories/:title/"